bronkula/hampackage/README.md

 A Packaging class for php

 This script allows you to work on a local php file that both loads a local stream and outputs finalized and minifed files.
+If your next thought is "Why would I want this?" that's fair, I guess.
+But I use it to create one page scripts.
+Autonomous applications that can be loaded onto a server with all of their dependencies built into one file.

 An example file has been included.